visol/ext-customresponsiveimages/README.md

 The thumbnail width is determined the same way normal images are.
 The thumbnail height is determined by the ```galleryAspectRatio``` configuration.
 It is set to 0.666666 (2/3) by default.
 If you want e.g. square thumbnails, you can set it to 1.

-Most likely, you will want to crop the thubnails instead of squashing them.
+Most likely, you will want to crop the thumbnails instead of squashing them.
 Therefore, you can set the ```cropConfiguration``` for these styles.
 So if you want to crop thubnails for all default gallery types, you can just use the default:

     plugin.tx_customresponsiveimages {